shen-yy/shen-yy.github.io/index.md

 See full publications in [Google Scholar](https://scholar.google.com/citations?hl=en&user=MBuqhZUAAAAJ) or [here]().

-- Zepeng Li, Dongxiang Zhang, Yanyan Shen, Gang Chen.
-[Human-in-the-Loop Vehicle ReID.]() In Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI), 2023. (accept rate=1721/8777=19.6\%)
 - Tong Li, Jiale Deng, Yanyan Shen, Luyu Qiu, Yongxiang Huang, Caleb Chen Cao.
 [Towards Fine-grained Explainability for Heterogeneous Graph Neural Network.]() In Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI), 2023. (accept rate=1721/8777=19.6\%)
+- Zepeng Li, Dongxiang Zhang, Yanyan Shen, Gang Chen.
+[Human-in-the-Loop Vehicle ReID.]() In Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI), 2023.
 - Yiming Li, Yanyan Shen, Lei Chen, Mingxuan Yuan.
 [Orca: Scalable Temporal Graph Neural Networks Training with Theoretical Guarantees.]() In Proceedings of the 2023 International Conference on Management of Data (SIGMOD), 2023.
 - Xin Zhang, Yanyan Shen, Yingxia Shao, Lei Chen.
 [DUCATI: A Dual-Cache Training System for Graph Neural Networks on Giant Graphs with GPU.]() In Proceedings of the 2023 International Conference on Management of Data (SIGMOD), 2023.
 - Jia Li, Yanyan Shen, Lei Chen, Charles Wang Wai Ng.
 [SSIN: Self-Supervised Learning for Rainfall Spatial Interpolation.]() In Proceedings of the 2023 International Conference on Management of Data (SIGMOD), 2023.